nitheesh-aot/EPIC.compliance/README.md

 ## Backend Setup on Windows

-## Step 1: Download the Latest Python Version
+## Step 1: Download the Python 3.10 Version

 1. Visit the official Python website: [Python Downloads](https://www.python.org/downloads/)
 2. Download and install the latest version of Python for your operating system.